episerver/alloy-mvc-template/src/Alloy.Mvc.Template/Models/Blocks/_ReadMe.txt

-﻿This folder contains all block types.
+This folder contains all block types.

 Blocks should be named with a suffix of "Block", such as "TeaserBlock" or "NewsListBlock".